Serving international students

 SHARPP can help international students understand the complicated U.S. legal system and UNH conduct systems.
 We are able to be with students at every step of both processes.

-At SHARPP there are free language line services available.
-When calling our hotline 603-862-7233 (SAFE) just say that you would like language line services in the language of your choice and you will be contacted with a translator.
+At SHARPP there are free translation services available.
+When calling our hotline 603-862-7233 (SAFE) just say that you would like translation services and the language of your choice and the advocate will be contact a translator.

 Important Points to Remember